Essential Facts About Covid-19

 Those outcomes assume a C-19 mortality rate of 1% (higher than reality) and that widespread vaccination does not occur for 800 days (slower than reality), but the basic point remains the same: Lockdowns to control the spread of C-19 can actually cause more C-19 deaths by preventing the development of herd immunity among healthy people—the vast majority of whom are very resilient to the virus.

 And that only accounts for added C-19 deaths.
 In addition, lockdowns trigger hordes of other types of deaths both immediately and in the long-term by causing anxiety, depression, missed medical care, unemployment, and poverty.

-Despite those facts, media outlets have often scorned the idea of herd immunity, like this October article in the New York Times that claims:
+Despite those facts, media outlets have often scorned the idea of herd immunity, like this October 2020 article in the New York Times which claimed:

-Collectively, these data indicate that herd immunity could have been achieved with much less loss of life than has already occurred.
+Collectively, these data indicate that herd immunity could have been achieved with much less loss of life than has occurred.
 That would have required doing more to protect vulnerable people and allowing young healthy people greater freedom instead of locking them down.
-This is precisely the opposite of what certain high-profile media figures called for and government officials have done.
+This is precisely the opposite of what certain high-profile media figures called for and what most government officials did.

 The most lethal blunder of public health authorities has been their failure to protect the people at greatest risk from Covid-19.
 Despite widespread masking, social distancing, cleaning protocols, and even isolation, SARS-CoV-2 has torn through nursing homes, hospitals, and assisted living facilities, leaving a trail of death and destruction.